signalchaindev/tempo/README.md

 ## FYI

+- Sometimes in a new project you have to copy paste the tempo directory into `node_modules` manually to kick start it (copy example for bare bones starting point)

 - Filenames cannot be repeated

-- Sometimes in a new project you have to copy paste the tempo directory into `node_modules` manually to kick start it

 ex. if you have a `hello.js` query file, you can not have a `hello.js` mutation file